• Home

 CHOCOLATE PEANUT AND DRIED CRANBERRY CLUSTERS TIPS

-• Of course, if it’s cooler weather they’ll set up faster than during the hot summer.
-I was taught at a candy-making glass to not put chocolate in the freezer.
-However, a see a lot of recipes that say you can to speed the process of drying.
+• Of course, if it’s cooler weather, they’ll set up faster than during the hot summer.
+I was taught at a candy-making glass not to put chocolate in the freezer.
+However, I see a lot of recipes that say you can speed up the drying process.
 It does work.
-I don’t think it hurts the flavor or texture so go for it if you’re in a hurry.
-If you have time, let the dry on the counter.
+I don’t think it hurts the flavor or texture, so go for it if you’re in a hurry.
+If you have time, let them dry on the counter.

 • Store peanut clusters in an airtight container or zip-top bag at room temperature for about a week.